denten-books/plain-text/2-device.md

 "laying bare the device" itself.
-In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the diegetic, fictional world through sheer recursion of literary technique, where each successive turn of abstraction brings the buried symbol closer to the reader.
+In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the diegetic, fictional world through sheer recursion of literary technique, where each successive turn of abstraction pulls the buried symbol closer to the reader.

-Despite such emphasis on laying bare the device, formalist poetics (both in art and in scholarship) fell short of producing an explicit theory of technique.
+Despite the emphasis on laying bare the device, formalist poetics (both in art and in scholarship) fell short of producing an explicit theory of technique.
 In this section, I will attempt to reconstruct the notion of technique through the thought of three major literary theorists of the interwar period: Viktor Shklovsky, Percy Lubbock, and Mikhail Bakhtin.
 This grouping does not amount to a school of thought as such.
-Rather, the concept of technique emerges in parallel traditions at a formative time in the history of the literary technology.
+Rather, the concept of technique emerges in parallel traditions at a formative time in the history of literary technology.
 Viewed in the context of technological development, the emergence of technique as a critical category reflects the broader concerns of the machine age.
-The notion of *technology* does not fully find its place in critical literature until the 1950-1970s, judging by the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954),  Lynn White's *Medieval Technology and Social Change* (1966), and *The Technological Man* (1969) by Viktor Firkiss, among many similar volumes appearing in the period.
-Calling for the institution of a new field, the editors of the 1959 inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has scarcely amounted to a systematic scholarly discipline [@kranzberg_at_1959].
-"*Technology* is a word whose time has come," Langdon Winner would write in his influential volume on *Autonomous Technology* in 1978 [@winner_autonomous_1978, 4].
+The notion of *technology* itself does not fully find its place in the critical literature until the 1950-1970s, judging by the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954),  Lynn White's *Medieval Technology and Social Change* (1966), and *The Technological Man* (1969) by Viktor Ferkiss, among many similar volumes appearing in the period.
+Calling for the institution of a new field, the editors of the 1959 inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959].  "*Technology* is a word whose time has come," Langdon Winner would still write in 1978 in his influential volume on *Autonomous Technology* [@winner_autonomous_1978, 4].
 Before technology, there was technique.

 !["Technology" and "technique," the relative frequency of occurrence in the Google Books ngram corpus